P.O. Box 68

 IT'S THE LAW: Call 1-800-245-4545 or 811 before you dig.
 You may also go online at www.texasonecall.com and click "For Excavators" for additional information.

-REGISTER NOW TO RECEIVE AND PAY YOUR UTILITY BILL ONLINE.
+REGISTER NOW TO RECEIVE AND/OR PAY YOUR UTILITY BILL ONLINE.

 The City of